GSTT-CSC/hazen/README.md

 ### Web Interface

-Development of a web interface for hazen is in progress. --> link to hazen web-app? or to the website where it will be hosted
+Development of a [web interface for hazen](https://github.com/GSTT-CSC/hazen-web-app) is in progress.

 ---